October 11, 2013

 GCCD had already begun to explore organic lawn care with advice from Dr. David Dobbins, Emeritus Professor of plant anatomy and development, morphology and horticulture at Millersville University in Pennsylvania.

-In June, to build on GCCD’s progress, Kate Austin of the Chesapeake Bay Foundation introduced residents to Penn State environmentalists Matt Royer, Director of the Agriculture and Environment Center; Allyson Muth, Director of Forest Stewardship; Jim Finley, Ph.D., Professor in Forest Resources; Sarah Hurteau, Research Faculty member in Wildlife Biology; and Emily Carlson, a graduate student representing Brian Orland, Distinguished Professor of Landscape Architecture.
+In June, to build on GCCD’s progress, Kate Austin of the Chesapeake Bay Foundation introduced residents to Penn State environmentalists Matt Royer, Director of the Agriculture and Environment Center; Allyson Muth, Director of Forest Stewardship; Jim Finley, Ph.D., Professor in Forest Resources; Sarah Hurteau of the Research Faculty in Wildlife Biology; and Emily Carlson, a graduate student representing Brian Orland, Distinguished Professor of Landscape Architecture.
 Together, we reviewed residents’ landscaping vision and concerns.

 In July, during the second of three planning sessions, GCCD and its Penn State partners discussed ways to restore the development’s riparian buffer to prevent storm-water runoff and protect our stream’s fish.
 We considered the plant communities that would attract wildlife and improve the quality of water that flows from GCCD’s stream into the Susquehanna River, which flows into the Chesapeake Bay.